bearswang/RoboWET/local_planning/readme.md

 # Local Motion Planning For Robotic Wireless Energy Transmission

+The local planning is based on velocity obstacles.
+More details can be found in

+R Han, S Chen, Q Hao,
+``A Distributed Range-Only Collision Avoidance Approach for Low-cost Large-scale Multi-Robot Systems,'' in Proc.
+IEEE IROS, 2020.

 # Multiple Robots Master
 The program of multiple robot platform running in master computer